 Zipping Your Plugin Folder

-After the creation of the code for the plugin is complete, the next step is to package it in a zip folder for easy installation.
+Once you’ve finished coding the plugin, the next step is to package it into a zip folder for easy installation.
 Direct the folder where your plugin files are kept and create a zip file of it.

 - For Mac, right-click the folder and choose “Compress cr-plugin-tutorial.”